MigMike/ElectronicProjects/project 005 .md

 - The serial baud rate calculation depends on the clock frequency.
 - If changes are applied serial baud rate will  eventually change.
 -
-* Possible Impacts *:
+- Possible Impacts :

-- Communication with external devices (like another microcontroller or PC) may fail due to baud rate mismatch.
+* Communication with external devices (like another microcontroller or PC) may fail due to baud rate mismatch.

 b).
 EEPROM Changes
 - If the program reads baud rate settings from EEPROM, changing EEPROM values could modify the serial communication speed.
--

 ## Issue Resolution
 - Ensure Clock Speed Matches the Expected Baud Rate
 - Manually Set Baud Rate in Serial Monitor (if using Arduino IDE)
 - Add Fallback Baud Rate in Code to Prevent EEPROM Corruption Issues

 ## Conclusion
+- By tweaking these values, we can control the motor’s speed, direction, and step precision to match our project’s needs.
+- In reference to clock speed and EEPROM, change in values has a significant impact on the circuit.

 ### Resources

 1. Proteus Installation:https://www.labcenter.com

 ** TODO **

 - If a component is not available on proteus library you should :
  1. Manually add the missing component's library on proteus
- * Example;*
+ - Example;

  If L293D is not available in the default library, follow these steps:

             a).
 Download the L293D Library for Proteus